-Reports: Aleppo neighborhood retaken by Syrian forces
+Aleppo: Syrian government makes big gains

 The neighborhood was taken from rebel forces with the assistance of government-allied groups.

-Large numbers of civilians are also reportedly fleeing the al-Sukkari and al-Fardous neighborhoods after intense shelling of these areas.
+Large numbers of civilians are also reportedly fleeing the al-Sukkari neighborhood after intense shelling.
 The exodus of residents coincided with regime forces advancing.

-The SANA report states that army units are "continuing the operations and targeting the remnants of the terrorists who fled away towards" those neighborhoods.
+The SANA report states that army units are "continuing the operations and targeting the remnants of the terrorists who fled away towards" the al-Sukkari and al-Fardous neighborhoods.

 In addition, there are reports of civilian casualties as a result of the shelling, according to media organizations with teams in Aleppo.